 - Performance improvements: EF Core has been optimized for performance and can handle large datasets efficiently.

-- Support for many-to-many relationships and table splitting.
+- Relationships: Support for one-to-one, one-to-many, and many-to-many

 - Support for Client-evaluation and Lazy Loading.